athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Age of Ashes/Mengkare.md

     desc: "  When Mengkare scores a critical hit with a strike, he recharges his Breath Weapon."

   - name: "Explosive Breath"
     desc: "  When Mengkare uses Breath Weapon, he can expel an explosive orb of flame instead of a cone.
 When he does, he fires the orb at the corner of a square within 60 feet.
-The orb immediately detonates and deals 24d6 fire damage (DC 48 Reflex check save) to all creatures within a 30-foot burst.
+The orb immediately detonates and deals 24d6 fire damage (DC 48 Reflex check save) to all creatures within a @Template[burst|distance:30].
 Creatures that critically fail their save catch on fire and take 4d6 persistent fire damage."

 ```